Dogs

 In this stage of a female dog’s period cycle, hormones are low, and there are no signs of heat.
 Your dog will act like her usual self, and you don’t need to take any special steps unless you're planning a spay or breeding in the future.
 This is the time her body resets.

-Anestrus stage is often the calmest part of the female dog's cycle, giving you both a breather before the next one.
+The anestrus stage is often the calmest part of the female dog's cycle, giving you both a breather before the next one.

-Signs That Your Dog Is in Heat
+Signs Your Female Dog Is in Heat

 The most common signs that your dog is in heat are physical changes and shifts in behaviour.
 These signs are part of the natural female dog's period cycle, and they help you know when her body is starting to prepare for possible mating.

-Knowing what to look out for can save you a lot of worry—and help you respond calmly when things change.
+Knowing what to look out for can save you a lot of worry and help you respond calmly when things change.

 Physical symptoms